kazzle101/daytimeTimelapseMaker/README.md

 A Python script that saves an image from a USB camera during the hours of daylight, from dawn till dusk.

 ## Installation
-Copy the files to a directory, the **imageFrames** and **videoCap** directories will be crerated when first run, the *tlphotos.json* file will be created with defults if it doesn't exist.
+Copy the files to a directory, the **imageFrames** and **videoCap** directories will be crerated when first run, the *tlphotos.json* file will be created with defaults if it doesn't exist.

 - tlphotos.py - captures the images
 - tlcombine.py - combines the captured images to a video file.